UB-LMU/DataCite_BestPracticeGuide/README.md

 ## Files and Folder Structure

-- **.github/workflows/publish.yml**: Configuration of GitHub Actions (publication workflow, see: [https://quarto.org/docs/publishing/github-pages.html](https://quarto.org/docs/publishing/github-pages.html))
+- **.github/workflows/publish.yml** (only on GitHub): Configuration of GitHub Actions (publication workflow, see: [https://quarto.org/docs/publishing/github-pages.html](https://quarto.org/docs/publishing/github-pages.html))
-- **examples/*.xml**: Example metadata files structured in XML format, each demonstrating metadata from different projects.
 - **images/**: Images used within the DataCite Best Practice Guide or on the Website (e.g. favicon).
 - **_quarto.yaml**: Defines the structure and settings of this Quarto project.
 It specifies the website format, output options (HTML and PDF), styling, navigation, and metadata.
 This file ensures consistent rendering and simplifies project configuration.
 - **.gitignore**: Lists files and directories that should not be tracked by Git.